ravignir/Ravbalance/README.md

 also +3 gold in coastal cities

 Mercantilism
-+10% science instead of +1 science per mint/market/bank/stock exchange
++5/5/10/15% gold instead of +1 science per mint/market/bank/stock exchange

 Commerce Complete
 also +1 science from trading posts